Can a Felon Own a Gun in Texas?

 Convicted felons must obey federal gun laws on top of Texas state restrictions.
 There are significant penalties included in the federal law for felons who possess weapons, unless they’ve received restoration of rights by the convicting state.
 Federal law 18 U.S.C.
 922(g) states that anyone “convicted in any court of a crime punishable by imprisonment for longer than one year” may not possess any firearms or ammunition.
 Federal law makes it illegal for anyone with a felony conviction to own a firearm or possess one inside or outside the home.

 Breaking the federal gun law can result in up to 10 years in prison.
 Conviction of certain misdemeanor charges also bars a person from gun ownership under federal law.
 For example, a misdemeanor for domestic violence or for Firearms and Explosives automatically restricts gun ownership for those convicted.
 There are exceptions to these federal rules, just as the Texas state gun laws have exceptions.
 If the state that convicted the person restores the individual’s rights, federal law will permit gun ownership.

 Gun laws can be highly complex.
 In basic terms, a felon cannot own a gun in Texas.
 However, there are several exceptions to the state and federal laws.
-A Houston criminal defense attorney can help you understand whether your felony conviction qualifies as an exception to all applicable gun laws in Texas.
+A criminal defense attorney in Houston can help you understand whether your felony conviction qualifies as an exception to all applicable gun laws in Texas.